Lauren | Feb 3, 2018 | 0

 She didn’t have anything at that moment but if something come up she would keep us in mind.

-Well, that was a bummer but she wrote us back.
+Well, that was a bummer, but at least she wrote us back.

-There was only one way to find out and all it took was the time to find the email addresses and the agent’s name.
+There was only one way to find out and all it took was the time.

 The real estate email campaign began.